Do you remember Jimmy Altieri from Season One of The Sopranos?

 Jimmy asks Tony if there’s someplace they can talk [in private].

-Once in the basement, Jimmy tells Tony that he’s “got a problem.”
+Once Tony and Jimmyu are in the basement, Jimmy tells Tony that he’s [Tony] “got a problem.”

-The Moment Tony Knows Jimmy Altieri is the rat
+The Moment Tony Realizes Jimmy Altieri Is The Rat

 The next scene in this episode is a pivotal turning point.